 Results

-In order to examine news consumption habits (RQ1), we asked the participants about the frequency with which they use the various media platforms in order to be updated on events related to the security operation ("May 2021 Israel-Gaza conflict") and the same question related to the internal riots that occurred at the same time ("May 2021 riots.")
+In order to examine news consumption habits (RQ1), we asked the participants about the frequency with which they used the various media platforms in order to be updated on events related to the May 2021 Israel-Gaza conflict and the May 2021 internal riots.

-The most common source of updates on both events was online news sites.
-Then in both cases, the TV was next in line, followed by WhatsApp groups, and finally, the social networks (private WhatsApp chats, Facebook at the top, and Telegram and Twitter).
-See table 1.
+The most common source of updates on both events was online news websites, then television, then WhatsApp groups and, finally, social networks: Facebook (most often) private WhatsApp chats, and Telegram and Twitter).

-Table 1.
-Respondents' sources for updating in each event at least once a day
+Table 2: Respondents’ sources for updating in each event at least once a day